spartyhacker/xlfly/README.md

 I used the icon from https://www.iconfinder.com/search?q=wings&price=free drawn by Monsieur Steven Ankri.
 Thanks!

+## path

+When run python, current workbook, and `script_path` setting from setting page will be added to pythonpath

 ## Debug

 To debug the scripts in Excel, put the following header to your script: